mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 You might notice
 that Django URLs end
 with a slash character.
+This behavior is because
+of a Django {{< extlink "https://docs.djangoproject.com/en/4.0/misc/design-philosophies/#definitive-urls" "design philosophy" >}} choice.
 In fact,
 if you attempt to reach a URL
 like `https://www.example.com/about`,